What should new sales managers focus on?

 Meeting that goal, though, requires the right combination of skills and drive.
 The best sales managers are great with people and provide sales coaching without being overbearing or parental to the teams they manage.

 New sales management job?
-Congrats–now consider how these tips apply to your new sales and management role.
+Congrats–now consider how these tips apply to your new role and evolve as a manager.

 - Apply “Out with the Old, In with the New” Approach to your Job Responsibilities